wrr/rack-wwwhisper/heroku-doc.md

 `--admin` is an optional parameter that instructs wwwhisper who should be allowed to initially access the application.
-If `--admin` is not specified, or if the add-on is provisioned via Heroku web UI, your Heroku application owner email is used.
+If `--admin` is not given, or if the add-on is provisioned via Heroku web UI, your Heroku application owner email is used.
 Later you can use the wwwhisper admin site to grant access to others.